Published 17:00 IST, December 2nd 2019

 Advertisement

-Indian telecom industry's competitive dynamics as also financial health of Bharti Airtel Ltd and Vodafone Idea Ltd will be impacted if companies are to pay past statutory dues arising out of a Supreme Court ruling, Moody's Investors Service said on Monday.
+Indian telecom industry's competitive dynamics as also the financial health of Bharti Airtel Ltd and Vodafone Idea Ltd will be impacted if the companies are to pay past statutory dues arising out of a Supreme Court ruling, Moody's Investors Service said on Monday.

-Potential payment of past due fees weighs on credit profile of Bharti Airtel Ltd despite spectrum moratorium and price hikes, it said.
+Potential payment of past due fees weighs on the credit profile of Bharti Airtel Ltd despite spectrum moratorium and price hikes, it said.

 Advertisement